mbithesss/PowerBI-Masterclass-Project/README.md

 # Sales Dashboard
 ### Background/Description
-This PowerBI project was created as part of the Zindua School masterclass.
+This PowerBI project was created as part of the Zindua School power Bi masterclass.
 The project focuses on analyzing sales data provided, with the aim of gaining insights into various aspects of the sales performance.

 ### Objective
 The objective of this project is to analyze sales data and provide visualizations that help in understanding sales performance across different categories, regions, and time periods.
 By visualizing the data, we aim to identify patterns, trends, and areas for improvement.